danisvaliev001/podman_macos/README.md

-# Installation podman on MacOS
+# installation podman on MacOS

-### You can not just install Podman like Docker on MacOS or Windows.
-You can install official Podman client on MacOS.
-Podman server should be run on some Linux.
+you can not install Podman on MacOS via popular way as Brew or drag-and-dropping .app file to Applications dir, for example.
+You can install official Podman __client__ on MacOS, but podman server is another component and should be run on some Linux.

-### In this example, we will configure Podman client and configure Podman server installing Fedora via Vagrant to VirtualBox.
-You can use Podman absolutely locally.
+so, let's start to configure Podman client and Podman server.
+We will configure Podman server installing Fedora via Vagrant to VirtualBox.
+So, in result, you will can use Podman absolutely locally.

-#### Create work dir:
+#### create work dir:
 ```
 mkdir fedora
 cd fedora
 ```

-#### Download and Install VirtualBox:
+#### download and Install VirtualBox:
 `brew install cask virtualbox`

-#### Install Vagrant:
+#### install Vagrant:
 `brew install cask vagrant`

-#### Install Podman:
+#### install Podman:
 `brew install podman`

-#### Create Vagrantfile
+#### create Vagrantfile
 ```
 cat <<EOF > Vagrantfile
 Vagrant.configure("2") do |config|